Authorship of Titus Andronicus: Why Peele?

-Shakespeare as co-author

 In 1948, Dover Wilson rejected Chambers, Sampley and Price, and instead supported Parrott and Timberlake, believing that Shakespeare edited a play originally written by Peele; "we must look to George Peele for the authorship, not only of Act 1, but of most of the basic text upon which Shakespeare worked."
 However, he goes on to assert that Shakespeare so thoroughly revised Peele "that Meres and the editors of the Folio were fully within their rights in calling it his.
 The aesthetic responsibility for it is therefore his also."
 He dismisses the involvement of Marlowe, Greene and Kyd and uses evidence of grammatical and metrical repetition in Act 1, especially the use of the vocative case.
 He lists many pages of parallels with Peele's work; the poems The Tale of Troy (1579), The Honour of the Garter, An Eclogue Gratulatory (1589), Polyhymnia (1590), Descensus Astraeae (1591) and the plays The Arraignment of Paris (1584), The Battle of Alcazar (1588), David and Bathsheba (1588) and Edward I (1593).
 His theory is that originally, Peele wrote a short play for provincial performance by a touring company during the plague years of 1592–1594.
 However, upon returning to London, the play was deemed too short, and needed expanding, which is where Shakespeare got involved.
 Dover Wilson suggests that the reason Shakespeare was asked was because he was working on the thematically similar poems Venus and Adonis and The Rape of Lucrece at the time.
 However, because Shakespeare was unhappy working on the play, he purposely wrote badly.
 According to Dover Wilson "you can see him laughing behind his hand through most of the scenes he rehandled."

 In his Arden Shakespeare 2nd Series edition of the play in 1953, J.C.
 Maxwell stated that he wished he could assert that Shakespeare was the sole author, but because he was reminded so much of Peele's grammatical constructions, especially in Act 1, he could not.
 In 1957, R.F.
 Hill approached the issue in another way; using rhetoric.
 He took 130 rhetorical devices and analysed their occurrence in eleven early Shakespearean plays, finding Titus anomalous in several ways.
-Alliteration was far more frequent in Titus than elsewhere, but Titus also contained far less sustained metaphors than in other plays in the canon.
+Alliteration was far more frequent in Titus than elsewhere, but Titus also contained far fewer sustained metaphors than in other plays in the canon.
 Both frequent alliteration and absence of lengthy metaphors occur most in Act 1.
 Hill also analysed antimetabole, epanalepsis, epizeuxis and "the repetition of a clause with an inversion in the order of its grammatical parts."
 His discovery that Act 1 was unique in the amount of all of these rhetorical devices when compared with the rest of the canon led him to conclude that Shakespeare did not write it.